OpenEye-Dev/docker-actdr/README.md

 curl -F file=@input_image.png $(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -q)):8910/predict
 ~~~~

 We can send png and jpg image, with any filename, specified as 'input_image.png' above.
+You should receive a JSON response with the prediction.
+If "success: false" in the returned JSON, something bad happened to the model, check that there is nothing wrong with the input file.

 ## Building and Installing directly

-To build, just run the following in the repo:
+To build, run the following in the repo:
 ~~~~
 docker build -t actdr .
 ~~~~